FabledAdvocateSecret/Venom-RAT/README.md

 # Venom-RAT
-VenomRAT fully fixed by nightcore team
+**VenomRAT fully fixed by nightcore team**

+All modules are working.
+Download in realeses.

+Fix date: 05.06.2026

+*Use on your own risk!*